AP source: Lakers choose Darvin Ham as next head coach

 ”So damn EXCITED!!!!!!!!”
 James tweeted. ”Congrats and welcome Coach DHam!!”

-Ham will be the 15th Black coach currently in the NBA, the most ever at one time.

-Ham was a player development assistant coach with Kobe Bryant’s Lakers from 2011-13 on the staffs of head coaches Mike Brown and Mike D’Antoni.
-Ham then had a five-year stint on the Atlanta Hawks’ staff under Budenholzer, developing a reputation as an effective communicator with versatile tactical knowledge.
+Ham was an assistant with Kobe Bryant’s Lakers from 2011-13 on the staffs of head coaches Mike Brown and Mike D’Antoni.
+Ham then had a five-year stint on the Atlanta Hawks’ staff.

-Budenholzer’s staffs with the Hawks also included Taylor Jenkins, Quin Snyder and Kenny Atkinson, who all became NBA head coaches.

-Vogel led the Lakers to the franchise’s 17th title exactly 18 months before his firing.
-He failed to coax a winning season out of a veteran-laden roster led by James, oft-injured Anthony Davis and newcomer Russell Westbrook, who had a dismal first season with his hometown team.
-Westbrook is under contract for another season with the Lakers.
+Vogel led the Lakers to the franchise’s 17th title exactly 18 months before his firing, but he failed to coax a winning season out of a veteran-laden roster led by LeBron James, oft-injured Anthony Davis and newcomer Russell Westbrook, who had a dismal first season with his hometown team.

-Ham played eight seasons in the NBA and won a championship with the Detroit Pistons in 2004 before moving into coaching in 2008.
+Ham played parts of nine seasons in the NBA and won a championship with the Detroit Pistons in 2004 before moving into coaching in 2008.
 The Michigan native played collegiately at Texas Tech.

 AP Basketball Writer Tim Reynolds contributed to this report.